Did God Allow Noah To Eat Meat?

 “Against all the gods of Egypt I will execute judgement.”

 The word “judgement” comes from the Hebrew word “shephet”, which actually means “infliction, punish.”
 The word “infliction” means “pain, punishment.”
 The word “punish” means “to subject to pain.”
 A mere idol of gold or stone or any other material could not be punished nor can pain be inflicted on an idol.
 Only the real and living gods could be punished.
 In Numbers 33:4 we are also told that Yahweh punished the gods of Egypt.
 The Jewish chronicler apparently believed that the gods of Damascus were real and powerful.
-He believed that these gods actually DEFEATED King Ahaz in battle” [2 Chronicles 28:23].
-Because the Israelites believed that Yahweh was greater and more powerful than his brothers appointed over other nations, that is why we find expressions as these in the Hebrew bible.
+He believed that these gods actually DEFEATED King Ahaz in battle.
+In 2 Chronicles 28:23 we read:

 “Who is like you, O Yahweh, among the gods?”